c3lang/c3-web/src/content/docs/Language Common/alias.md

 # The `alias` statement

-The `alias` statement in C3 is intended for aliasing identifiers and types.
+The `alias` statement in C3 is intended for making new names for function pointers, identifiers and types.

 ## Defining a type alias

 `alias <type alias> = <type>` creates a type alias.
-Type aliases need to follow the name convention of user defined types (i.e. capitalized names with at least one lower case letter).
+A Type `alias` needs to follow the naming convention of user defined types (i.e. capitalized name with at least one lower case letter).

 ```c3
 alias CharPtr = char*;